Have a Question?

 Do you have on-site machining capabilities?

 Yes.
 We have a separate building, approximately 1 mile from our foundry.
-We currently have 16 CNC machining centers, ranging from small verticals to large horizontals.
+We currently have over 20 CNC machining centers, ranging from small verticals to large horizontals.
 Size: We can machine any casting that we presently pour.

-How do you guarantee the quality and tolerances of what is machine?
+How do you guarantee the quality and tolerances of what is machined?

 We have a complete quality program that adheres to our ISO certification.
 Ongoing checks are run at the machine, and all critical dimensions are checked on our coordinate measuring machine.
 We provide our customers with documented data charts on all critical dimensions.